-- When you do self-disclosure be sure the communication is reciprocal, know it involves risk, it requires trust and has the potential to enhance the relationship.
+- When you do self-disclosure, be sure the communication is reciprocal.
+Know it involves risk.
 The sharing starts with less personal and grows to more personal in time.

 - Go somewhat slowly, don’t be in a hurry to tell someone too much about you too quickly.

-- The other person will feel uncomfortable if you start with your feeling and intimate information without establishing a foundation for the relationship.
+- The other person will feel uncomfortable if you start sharing your feeling and confidential information without establishing a foundation for the relationship.

 - Self-disclosure should not be a one-way mono-log.

-- You run the risk of being rejected if you share something about yourself self-disclosing too quickly.
+- You risk being rejected if you share something about yourself, self-disclosing too quickly.

-- Disclosing means you trust them not to share your secrets with others or use it against you.
+- Disclosing means you trust them not to share your secrets with others or use them against you.

-- Sharing personal information in appropriate ways takes your relationship to a new level.
+- Sharing personal information appropriately takes your relationship to a new level.